mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 end
 {% endhighlight %}

-Then by running `bundle install` each of the gems are installed and a `Gemfile.lock` is created listing all of the dependencies.
-Prepending all Jekyll commands with `bundle exec` ensures only the versions in   `Gemfile.lock` are executed and getting me out of dependency conflict hell.
+Now when running `bundle install` each of the gems specificed above are installed and a `Gemfile.lock` is created listing all of the dependencies.
+Prepending all Jekyll commands with `bundle exec` ensures only the versions in `Gemfile.lock` are executed helping to solve conflicts.

-Committing both of these Gemfiles to my git repository also makes it easy to revert back if a `gem update` goes bad.
+Committing both of these Gemfiles to a git repository also makes it easy to revert back if a `gem update` goes bad.
 Sure it's a few more characters to type, but the headaches it solves are more than worth it.
-And with things like Rakefiles you can even write shortcut tasks to eliminate the extra keystrokes (more on that below).
+You can even write shortcut tasks with Rakefiles to eliminate the extra keystrokes (more on that below).

 ### Environments and Configurations

 With the introduction of asset related plugins and various other build steps I eventually settled on creating two Jekyll configuration files.
 The default `_config.yml` with production settings and `_config.dev.yml` which you guessed it --- contains development specific settings.

-The cool thing is you can chain together config files, overriding settings in the previous one.
-For example when building locally I want {% raw %}`{{ site.url }}`{% endraw %} to default to `http://localhost:4000` instead of `https://mademistakes.com` and I'd rather not use my production Disqus account either.
-Setting the following in `_config.dev.yml` overrides the values in `_config.yml`:
+The cool thing is you can chain together Jekyll configuration files, overriding settings from the previous.
+For example when building locally I want {% raw %}`{{ site.url }}`{% endraw %} to default to `http://localhost:4000` instead of `https://mademistakes.com` and use a development Disqus account for testing.
+Setting the following in values `_config.dev.yml` overrides the ones in `_config.yml`:

 {% highlight yaml %}
 url: http://localhost:4000
 disqus-shortname: mmistakes-dev
 {% endhighlight %}

-I can then fire up a development server with the relevant settings using...
+A development server can then be fired up with the relevant settings using...

 {% highlight bash %}
 bundle exec jekyll serve --config _config.yml,_config.dev.yml
 {% endhighlight %}

 Going one step further a Jekyll environment can be specified as well.
 By default Jekyll runs in development with a value of `JEKYLL_ENV=development`.
-Right now the only place leveraging environment values are to trigger CSS and JavaScript compression with the following command:
+The [`compress.html`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_layouts/compress.html) `_layout` and [**Jekyll Assets**][assets] plugin both make use of this variable to trigger HTML, CSS, and JavaScript compression with the following command:

 {% highlight bash %}
 JEKYLL_ENV=production bundle exec jekyll build